Paint The Kitchen Red

 Cuisine Cajun / Creole

-Main Ingredient chicken, pork, rice, seafood
+Main Ingredient chicken, pork, rice and grains, seafood

 Have you made this recipe?
 I love seeing your photos!
 Tag me on Instagram @PaintTheKitchenRed or #PaintTheKitchenRed!